geoscixyz/gpg/content/gravity/gravity_data.rst

 Modern instruments use similar mechanisms, but they incorporate automatic leveling, computer driven recording, and other convenience features.
 See, for example, http://www.lacosteromberg.com/ that has several highly respected portable instruments (both spring based (image to the right) and "free-fall" types), as well as air-sea gravity systems.

-There are also several organizations supplying instruments and services for marine and airborne surveys, and for measuring gravity gradients, but these advanced topics are beyond the scope of this intrduction, except for the comments on the associated page that discusses gravity gradients.
+There are also several organizations supplying instruments and services for marine and airborne surveys, and for measuring gravity gradients, but these advanced topics are beyond the scope of this introduction, except for the comments on the associated page that discusses gravity gradients.

 Field procedures
 ================